Wednesday, September 29, 2010

-It seemed unusual to Felicio that the first official day of onset of the monsoon season should be the first day of school.
-Luckily it had not rained that day, although low grey clouds loomed above.
-Sitting in the first row on the first day in school seemed a far-cry from his initial Sunday school Catechism class at the village chapel.
-This is really an upgrade, Felicio thought.
-And even better than the massive one-room of the Portuguese Escola Primária adjacent to the village chapel.
+It seemed rather unusual to Felicio that the first official day of onset of the monsoon season should be the first day of school.
+Luckily it had not rained that day, although low grey clouds loomed in the skies.
+Sitting in the first row on the first day in school seemed a far-cry from his initial Sunday school Catechism class at the village chapel of Our Lady of Assumption at Vancio Vaddo in Gurim.
+This seems to be really an upgrade, Felicio thought.
+And even better than the massive one-room classroom of the Portuguese Escola Primária adjacent to the village chapel.

 Another thing that Felicio also wondered about was why it was that, after the Christmas holidays, school days began again starting on his birthday which was the 7th of January.
 Perhaps, was it because his name was Anthony?
 A childish thought, he mused!

 Felicio was a day scholar.
-One of the favourite first words in school that he heard and liked was “particular”.
-The boy seemed to be fascinated with the word and thought it had a nice ring about it.
+One of the favourite first words that he heard during the first week in school, and 'particularly' liked, was the word “particular”.
+The boy seemed to be fascinated with the word and thought it had a nice ring to it.
 “Particular!
-Particular!”, he went on saying when he came home from school on the first day.
-He would repeat it to himself and to his folks at home, “Particular!
+Particular!”, he went on saying when he came home from school.
+In his own childish way he would repeat it to himself and to his folks at home, “Particular!
 Particular!”

 As days and years passed by, Felicio got used to attending his new school and various other activities like the massive ‘drill’ under the giant 'nunerca' tree and ‘Mocidade Portuguesa’ conducted in front of the grotto.
-The long walk to and from school was just a normal part of school life.
-He liked his school and the teachers seemed to have liked Felicio too.
+The long walk to and from school, though arduous, was just a normal part of school life, serving as a natural exercise keeping the students fit.
+Felicio liked his school, the Fathers, Brothers and teachers,and he thought that perhaps they in turn seemed to have liked him too.
 He especially showed a great interest in drawing.
 The face he liked to draw was of Samson.
 Every last period used to be a ‘drawing’ period.
 Sometimes towards the end of the period the drawing teacher would ask and encourage him to draw on the blackboard using white chalk.
 Quick scenery sketching was one of his favourite things.

 Once he had taken part in the School Concert when he was selected as one of the three child artists, who painted a scene, on a large canvas set up on the stage, in three minutes carrying water-based colours in buckets, marching to the canvas to a music beat, alternating with 3 different colours.
 This concept was brilliantly enacted by the guidance of the excellent resident school artist, Brother Vitalis, OFM Cap.
 The annual school concerts were held on two days.

 After the concert ended Felicio’s mother embraced and kissed him.
 Obviously she was happy for him.
 A few neighbours from his village were present there too, and they came forward to greet and congratulate him as he came out of the school building.
+It had turned dark by the time the concert ended.
 There were stalls set up in front of the grotto, selling soft drinks and snacks, by the light of the petromax lamps.
 They all walked home lighting the path with a battery-powered torch light that they had remembered to carry with them.

-As the village folks approached and turned towards their house, Felicio could faintly see the lights of his house in the distance.
+As the village folks approached and turned towards the path that led to his house, Felicio could faintly see the lights through the open window of his house in the distance.
 The front door was open.
-He saw the dark silhouette of his grandmother who was sitting outside on the bench in the balcony, anxiously waiting for their return.
-As he turned left, he noticed the lights of Monte over his shoulder.
+He saw the silhouette of his grandmother who was sitting outside on the bench in the balcony, anxiously waiting for their return.
+As he turned left over his shoulder, he noticed the lights of Monte in the far distance.
 Felicio had often heard that one should never look back while walking in the night.
 Somehow he just could not help but look and remember what a wonderful day it had really been.

 “I’ve be waiting for you all to come home, and I was worried”, Grandma said, as she rose from her seat.
 “I was not sure whether you had carried along a torch light, or at least a candle, as it gets dark soon these days”, she continued as we stepped in.
 “I said three rosaries waiting for you all”.
 “I wish I could have gone along with you all, like I did in the past”.